baisong/sdrf-bylaws/README.md

 will make emergency decisions and become the ad hoc nominating committee if an officer is unable to complete his/her term of office.

 The Executive Committee shall meet, at minimum, once a month in advance of the regular monthly general membership forum meeting.
 The Executive Committee establishes and manages the Forum budget.
+The Executive Committee shall present next year’s budget projection to the forum at a general forum meeting no sooner than July and no later than October.
+This budget projection shall include the next year’s committee/ Task Force reimbursement limit.

+The reimbursement limit applies to all committees/ Task Forces except the World Refugee Day Planning Committee.

 ###### b.
 World Refugee Day Planning Committee
 Shall promote awareness of the Forum and the refugee community in the San